simco50/CBT-Presentation/CBT_Presentation.md

 ### Sum Reduction Tree

-Map ThreadID -> Triangle
+Map ThreadID -> Leaf Node

+node: So the bitfield encodes the binary tree and we can implement splitting and merging by setting the corresponding bit to either 1 or 0 respectively.
+Now when we have a binary tree with let's say 12 leaf nodes, we have to dispatch a shader with 12 GPU threads to process each nodes.
+We'll need an efficient way to associate each GPU thread with a leaf node.

 ---

 ![](Resources/BinarySearch_Example_01.png)

-note: So the bitfield encodes the binary tree and we can implement splitting and merging by setting the corresponding bit to either 1 or 0 respectively.
-Now when we have a binary tree with let's say 12 leaf nodes, we have to dispatch a shader with 12 GPU threads to process each nodes.
-We'll need an efficient way to associate each GPU thread with a leaf node.
-Say we're looking for the leaf node associated with thread number 2.
+note: Say we're looking for the leaf node associated with thread number 2.
 As we've seen before, we can count the bits after the third one in the bitfield and compute the node index that way, but that's terribly inefficient because we'll have to scan the entire bitfield from the start.
 For a tree of depth 25 that's over 30 million bits.
-This is the purpose of the sum reduction tree.
+The purpose of the sum reduction tree is to accelerate this.
 It's built by adding the value of each child pair and storing it in its parent from bottom to top.
 With this, you can do a binary search from top to bottom to find the node association much more efficiently.
 So before each subdivision pass, the sum reduction tree has to be updated.

 ---

 ![](Resources/BinarySearch_Example_02.png)

 note: So moving forward with this example, the binary search works as follows.
-We have our thread index and start from the top of the tree.
+We have our thread index 2 and start from the top of the tree.
-We compare the thread index with the left child node and step to the left child as our thread index is smaller than that value.
+We compare the thread index with the left child node's value and step to the left child as our thread index is smaller than that value.

 ---